 Artist Statement

-My paintings are meant to be beautiful, nonsensical worlds where time, logic, and reason fall away.
-I want people to step into them, escape their responsibilities for a moment, and interpret the experience in their own way.
+My paintings are meant to feel like beautiful, shifting worlds where time, logic, and certainty fall away.
+I want viewers to step into them, surrender to ambiguity, and interpret the experience in their own way.